 The SW Plus 80 in Disguise

 If you read this far, you may remember me saying the Ten Tec is a tough-built radio, but the SW Plus as I have said before is my monobander of choice, and the tough Ten Tec case makes a good home for it.
 This rig is the best of both worlds.
 Just like my other SW Plusses, this one is armed with a Freq Mite, scratch RIT circuit, and keyer.
 No SWR indicator is needed as I use this with a resonant 80 meter dipole and I do not plan to operate 80 meters in the field.
 Since this photo, I have also added an LM386 audio amp output circuit board to drive the internal speaker.
 I LOVE THIS RADIO!
-For a total of $137 including case and hardware, this rig will provide the 80 meter coverage lacking in the four-band K1, and do it rather nicely.
+This rig will provide the 80 meter coverage lacking in the four-band K1, and do it rather nicely.
 On the first day it was finished, KK4RF in VA commented on the excellent keying, just as I have heard about my other SWPs.
 Take a peek under the hood:

 The Small Wonder Labs SW Plus-30 in a resurrected Radio Shack shortwave receiver kit housing.
 Eastern Europe is easy with 2 Watts!